-Shallow dune sand aquifer groundwater contours in both Spring and Fall 2020 show a seaward gradient in the western NMMA.
-Deep aquifer groundwater contours in Spring 2020 show a landward gradient in the northwestern portion of the NMMA.
-There is only a small difference in deep aquifer groundwater elevations parallel to the coastline between the coastal plain of the NCMA, the coastal portion of the NMMA, and the pumping depression in the central portion of the NMMA.
-In Fall 2020, there continues to be a deep aquifer groundwater gradient that is landward from the coast, toward a broad area of the inland pumping depression which is below sea level.
+Shallow dune sand aquifer groundwater contours in both Spring and Fall 2021 show a seaward gradient in the western NMMA.

+Deep aquifer groundwater contours in Spring 2021 show a landward gradient from the coastline of the NMMA and the adjacent NCMA, toward the near coastal and central portions of the NMMA (Figure 6-6).
+In Fall 2021, there continued to be a deep aquifer landward groundwater gradient from the coast, toward a broad area of the inland pumping depression which remains below sea level since approximately 2015.

 The deep aquifer groundwater divide that historically separated the coastal area from inland areas was a transient feature formed because of the inland pumping depression.
 Although deep aquifer groundwater elevations at the southern coastal monitoring wells are above those defined for water shortage conditions, having such a landward gradient from coastal to inland increases the potential for seawater intrusion.
-This condition is not prudent for the long-term and will continue to be monitored carefully.
+This groundwater gradient condition reflects, at least in part, the current severe drought.